jtl-scx/dev-guide/Guide/Channel-API.md

 ### Status: Failed

-Once the Offer considered a failed listed, inform the Seller about it.
+If the Offer failed the the listing process, inform the Seller about it.

 ```json
 // POST v1/channel/offer/listing-failed